 1950-1970 / From Aberlour to Harrods

-While some manufacturers began to cut corners by using margarine instead of butter, Joseph believed that people still appreciated the care that went into making a superior product like Walkers shortbread.
+While some manufacturers began to cut corners by using margarine instead of butter, Joseph believed that people still appreciated the care that went into making a superior product like Walker’s Shortbread.
 And he was right.
-That’s why, even after Joseph Walker died in 1954, his sons knew better than to alter a winningly simple recipe consisting of just four ingredients: flour, sugar, salt and that pure creamery butter.
+That’s why, even after Joseph Walker died in 1954, his sons knew better than to alter a winningly simple recipe consisting of just four ingredients: flour, pure creamery butter, sugar and salt.

 As demand grew so did the business.
-By 1961, all three of James’ children – Joseph, James and Marjorie – had joined the company, making the third generation of Walker’s working for the family firm.
+By 1961, all three of James’ children – Joseph, Marjorie and James – had joined the company, making the third generation of Walker’s working for the family firm.